CyberFlameGO/svnpython/Doc/library/bdb.rst

    first line of that function is executed.
 A conditional breakpoint always counts a hit.

 :class:`Breakpoint` instances have the following methods:

-   .. method:: deleteMe()
+.. method:: Breakpoint.deleteMe()

    Delete the breakpoint from the list associated to a file/line.
 If it is the last breakpoint in that position, it also deletes the entry for the file/line.

-   .. method:: enable()
+.. method:: Breakpoint.enable()

    Mark the breakpoint as enabled.

-   .. method:: disable()
+.. method:: Breakpoint.disable()

    Mark the breakpoint as disabled.

-   .. method:: pprint([out])
+.. method:: Breakpoint.bpprint([out])

    Print all the information about the breakpoint:

    * The breakpoint number.
    * If it is temporary or not.
    * Its file,line position.
    * The condition that causes a break.
    * If it must be ignored the next N times.
    * The breakpoint hit count.

 .. class:: Bdb()